sajmoni/nano-panel/README.md

 default: `document.body`

-Where in the DOM to inject the overlay.
+Where in the DOM to inject the panel.

 #### width